diyachan/twitter-snippets/README.md

 Currently it only offers one thing:
 ## [Defer long tweets](defer-long-tweets.user.css)
-Are you really irritated for a literal essay on your timeline?
+Are you really irritated with an entire essay on your timeline as a *single* tweet?
 This UserCSS snippet force it to be small and have extremely low opacity (10%) fading to full transparent.

 ![image](https://github.com/diyachan/twitter-snippets/assets/7719971/8d0acd8a-4b98-44ac-8015-7d95b7cbc4b1)